 The entire Presidio base was closed by the Army & turned over to the National Park Service in the 1980s.

-The 1993 USGS aerial view showed the paved runway as well as a paved helipad on the northwest side of the runway.
+A 1993 USGS aerial view looking southeast showed Crissy Field's paved runway as well as a paved helipad on the northwest side of the runway.